WHO'S

 "Alpha"

-A dog can sense this attitude almost immediately - it's how his mother
+authority.
+A dog can sense this attitude almost immediately - it's how

-acted towards him.
-Watch a professional trainer or a good obedience
+his mother acted towards him.
+Watch a professional trainer or a good

-instructor.
-They stand tall and use their voices and eyes to project the
+obedience instructor.
+They stand tall and use their voices and eyes to

-idea that they're capable of getting what they want.
-They're gentle but
+project the idea that they're capable of getting what they want.
+They're

-firm, loving but tough, all at the same time.
-Most dogs are immediately
+gentle but firm, loving but tough, all at the same time.
+Most dogs are

-submissive towards this type of personality because they recognize and
+immediately submissive towards this type of personality because they

 Practice